• Skip to primary navigation

 Setting yourself up for dog nail trimming success

-I can almost guarantee that you are more upset about this nail trimming mishap than your canine companion.
-The unfortunate thing is not so much the present situation for your dog, but rather, future nail trimming sessions.
-Our four-legged friends have very long memories when it comes to pain, so hitting your dog’s quick will likely negatively impact your next nail trimming experience.
-However, you can work through it and ease your dog’s fears with patience, positive reinforcement, by taking it slow, and having the tools and techniques that make nail trimming easy.
+Our four-legged friends have very long memories when it comes to pain, so hitting your dog’s quick will likely negatively impact your next nail-trimming experience.
+However, you can work through it and ease your dog’s fears with patience, and positive reinforcement, by taking it slow and having the tools and techniques that make nail trimming easy.

-If you’re using dog nail trimmers that crush the nail, have a safety guard (a “guide” that gives you a false sense of security), or don’t give you enough control as your trimming, I understand how frustrating it can be.
-Please don’t give up!
 I invite you to learn more about my dog nail trimming kit, which includes nail trimmers that cut like a knife through butter, styptic powder, and my 7-step reference guide on nail trimming with confidence.
 I’m confident that with the right tool and a little know-how, you can do this!

 That Christmas holiday gathering when I clipped the quick on my aunt’s dog’s toenail is still a vivid memory.
 My Uncle Kippy still enjoys teasing me about it, twenty years later!
-However, it positively shaped my passion for perfecting the art of dog nail trimming and developing a formula for efficient and pain-free nail trims.
-Here are more helpful tips and resources on how to trim your dog’s nails:
+However, it showed me how important a successful nail-trimming technique is, and inspired me to develop an exact formula for efficient and pain-free nail trims.

-• 5 Tips for Successful Dog Nail Trims
+- 7 Tips for Successful Dog Nail Trims

-• How to Clip Dog Nails: Turning Scary Task into Success
+- How to Clip Dog Nails: Turning Scary Task into Success

 What concerns do you have about cutting your dog’s nails too short?